 What’s the overall verdict?

 If you’re a newcomer to this type of brewing, by all means, put the K575 on your list of potential purchases.
 It’s not the clear winner in the field, but it certainly warrants a close look.
-If you already have an older-model Keurig machine, ‘upgrading’ to the K575 requires some careful thought, as you may not be 100% happy with the direction Keurig has taken with the 2.0 brew system, especially if you have a stash of old-style K-Cups.
+If you already have an older-model Keurig coffee brewer, ‘upgrading’ to the K575 requires some careful thought, as you may not be 100% happy with the direction Keurig has taken with the 2.0 brew system, especially if you have a stash of old-style K-Cups.

 Looking to Save on Keurigs?